AishSoni/Narada-AI/README.md

 1. Start the application: `npm run dev`
 2. Click the "Settings" button in the top-right corner
 3. Configure your API providers:
-   - Choose your search provider (FireCrawl, Tavily, or SERP)
+   - Choose your search provider (FireCrawl, Tavily, SERP, or DuckDuckGo)
    - Choose your LLM provider (OpenAI, Ollama, or OpenRouter)
    - Choose your embedding provider (OpenAI, Cohere, or Ollama)
 4. Enter your API keys for the selected providers